guchenghao/Notes-for-VR-Papers-and-HCI/SSP(Social signal processing)/Co-Located Human-Human Interaction Analysis using Nonverbal Cues_A Survey.md

 ### Vocal behavior

-Such behavior corresponds to everything in speech except words, including the use of vocalizations (e.g., fillers, laughter, and sobbing), pauses, and turn-taking. **Speaking activity** and **prosody** are thetwo aspects of vocal behavior that are most commonly used in the literature.
+Such behavior corresponds to everything in speech except words, including the use of vocalizations (e.g., fillers, laughter, and sobbing), pauses, and turn-taking. **Speaking activity** and **prosody** are the two aspects of vocal behavior that are most commonly used in the literature.

 ### Speaking activity